 (ii) vaccine or tuberculin administration.

-(D) If an agency or the agency's authorized employee administers a drug listed in subparagraph (A) of this paragraph pursuant to a physician's oral order, the agency must receive a signed copy of the order:
+(D) If an agency or the agency's authorized employee administers a drug listed in subparagraph (A) of this paragraph, pursuant to a physician's oral order, the agency must receive a signed copy of the order:

-(i) not later than 24 hours after receipt of the order, reduce the order to written form and send a copy of the form to the dispensing pharmacy by mail or facsimile transmission; and
+(i) not later than 24 hours after receipt of the order, reduce the order to written form and send a copy of the form to the dispensing pharmacy by mail or fax transmission; and

-(ii) not later than 20 days after receipt of the order, send a copy of the order as signed by and received from the physician to the dispensing pharmacy.
+(ii) not later than 20 days after receipt of the order, send a copy of the order, as signed by and received from the physician, to the dispensing pharmacy.

 (E) A pharmacist that dispenses a sealed portable container under this subsection will ensure that the container: